ClaraCrazy/CynthiaAITheme/README.md

 # CynthiaAITheme

-A set of custom themes based on the OperaGxGamingTheme made by [TomRdh](https://github.com/Tomrdh/) with lots of other theme-parts thrown in as well.
+A set of custom themes made by me with lots of other theme-parts thrown in as well.
 Includes:

 - Colored Wumpus